vmware-tanzu/tanzu-dev-portal/content/practices/postmortem/index.md

    > “What caused the recent incident?
 How did we fix it?
 Additionally, we want to define action items to avoid this in the future and document it in our postmortem document.
 We are not looking to find someone to blame.”

    {{< callout >}}
-   Tip: Embrace blameless culture because you want to identify what happened and how to avoid it in the future.
+   **Tip**: Embrace blameless culture because you want to identify what happened and how to avoid it in the future.
 Make sure you provide psychological safety for each team member.
    {{< /callout >}}

 1. **Present the incident timeline (5 minutes)**